 - Normal (for images sent through the Computer (Component Video) port only): Displays images using the full projection area and maintains the aspect ratio of the image.
-Choose this setting to automatically resize the image and make the best use of the display area. - 4:3: Displays images using the full projection area at an aspect ratio of 4:3. - 16:9: Converts the aspect ratio of the image to 16:9.
+Choose this setting to automatically resize the image and make the best use of the display area. - Auto (HDMI images on EX51 only): Automatically sets the aspect ratio according to the input signal.
+Choose this setting to project an HDMI image in the best aspect ratio. - 4:3: Displays images using the full projection area at an aspect ratio of 4:3. - 16:9: Converts the aspect ratio of the image to 16:9.
 4:3 ratio images are elongated horizontally to fit.